Chalwk77/JeriCraftDocs/docs/guides/Regions.md

 Example: `rg flag myregion mob-spawning deny` will prevent mobs from spawning in the region named "myregion." 🚫

+For a list of available region flags, refer to the [Region Flags section](Main.md#region-flags) in the Main documentation.

 🌟 **Conclusion**

 We hope this tutorial helps you effectively manage your protected regions on JeriCraft! 💖 Feel free to explore and